(0,2) Mirror Symmetry on homogeneous Hopf surfaces: mirror symmetry

 acting on sections $a_\pm, b_\pm \in \Gamma(V_\pm)$.
-The Dirac type operators $\slashed D^\pm$ are more difficult to construct, as they involve the use of torsion-free generalized connections (similarly as in Section \ref{sec:KSeq}).
-In the situation of our interest, they can be described very explicitly in terms of the following affine metric connections with totally skew-symmetric torsion
+The Dirac type operators $\slashed D^\pm$ are more difficult to construct, as they involve torsion-free generalized connections (much like in Section \ref{sec:KSeq}).
+In the situation of our interest, they can be described in terms of the following affine metric connections with totally skew-symmetric torsion (where $\nabla$ is the Levi--Civita connection):

 \begin{lemma}[\cite{GF3}] Let $(V_+,\operatorname{div})$ be a pair given by a generalized metric and a divergence operator.
 Denote $\operatorname{div}_0 - \operatorname{div} = \la e, \cdot \ra $, and set $\varphi_\pm = g(\pi e_\pm, \cdot) \in T^*$.
 Then, for any spinor $\eta \in \Gamma(S_\pm)$ one has